Mashle

 Mashle: Magic and Muscles (マッシュル-MASHLE-, Masshuru) is a Japanese manga series written and illustrated by Hajime Kōmoto.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from January 2020 to July 2023, with its chapters collected in 18 tankōbon volumes.

 An anime television series adaptation produced by A-1 Pictures aired from April to July 2023.
 A second season aired from January to March 2024.
-A sequel to the anime series has been announced.
+A third season is set to premiere in January 2027.

 Plot

 Set in a magical world in which an individual's position within society is defined by their power and skill with magic, Mash Burnedead is a young man without so much as an ounce of magic in his blood.
 In order to live a peaceful life with his adoptive father, Regro, Mash will need to become a Divine Visionary (神覚者, Shinkakusha), a title which is only given to exceptional students from the Easton Magic Academy.
 Despite having no magic whatsoever, Mash goes to the magic school, determined to survive and show the world that muscles can beat magic.